eurc17/zenoh_performance_tests/rb_bench_script/README.md

   'cd ~/rb-exp && cat $(ls rb_*_128.stderr | sort -r | head -n1)' | \
   grep -e accepts -e rejects
 ```

+## Troubleshooting

+If you encounter issues, try to use the following scripts to reset the
+environment on RPi.

+- `./kill_remote.sh` kills zenohd and orphan process on RPis.
+- `./clean_remote.sh` files on RPi devices, including log files.